ARolek/jsonapiserver/README.md

 ### Why
 I was working with reading net.Conn incoming data into buffers, but I did't like the fixed buffer size requirement.
 In order to accommodate varios sized requests, the buffer had to be large and required trimming before being passed to json.UnMarshal().

-In order to know that a request is complete we need a [frame](http://en.wikipedia.org/wiki/Frame_(networking)).
-JSON provides framing, thus we can pass net.Conn into a json.Decoder and simply call Decode().
+In order to know that a network request is complete we need to [frame](http://en.wikipedia.org/wiki/Frame_(networking) it.
+JSON provides framing, allowing we can pass net.Conn into a json.Decoder and simply call Decode().
 Leveraging go routines, we get a clean and concurrent JSON API server base to work from.

 ### Questions / Feedback
 [@alexrolek](https://twitter.com/alexrolek)